Montour Railroad

 Read Bryan Seip's full report here.

-fourth tunnel on the Montour Railroad was Greer Tunnel.
-The
+The fourth tunnel on the Montour Railroad was Greer Tunnel.

-above Chartiers Creek on the Peters Township side of the
+through the sharp ridge-line above Chartiers Creek on the

-a lower level, to carry the PCC&StL (ex-PRR/Penn
+level, to carry the PCC&StL (ex-PRR/Penn

 Central/Conrail/now-Pittsburgh & Ohio Central) on its